Nangarhar Province: Early history

 The province was originally part of the Achaemenid Empire, in the Gandhara satrapy (province).
-The people in the area were originally Hindus and Buddhists.
+The people in the area were a mixture Hindus, Buddhists, and followers of native Iranic faiths.
 The Nangarhar province territory and the Eastern Iranian peoples there fell to the Maurya Empire, which was led by Chandragupta Maurya.
 Seleucus is said to have reached a peace treaty with Chandragupta by giving control of the territory south of the Hindu Kush to the Mauryas upon intermarriage and 500 elephants.

-Song Yun, a Chinese monk visited Nangarhar in 520 AD, claimed that the people in the area were Buddhists.
+Song Yun, a Chinese monk who visited Nangarhar in 520 AD, claimed that the people in the area were Buddhists.
 Yun came across a vihara (monastery) in Nangarhar (Na-lka-lo-hu) containing the skull of Buddha, and another of Kekalam (probably Mihtarlam in Laghman province) where 13 pieces of the cloak of Buddha and his 18 feet long mast were preserved.
-In the city of Naki, a tooth and hair of Buddha were preserved and in the Kupala cave Buddha's shadow reflected close to which he saw a stone tablet which was at that time considered to be related to Buddha (probably the stone tablet of Ashoka in Darūntah).
+In the city of Naki, a tooth and hair of Buddha were preserved and in the Kupala cave The Buddha's shadow reflected close to which he saw a stone tablet which was at that time considered to be related to Buddha (probably the stone tablet of Ashoka in Darūntah).

 The region fell to the Ghaznavids after defeating Jayapala in the late 10th century.
 It later fell to the Ghorids followed by the Khaljis, Lodhis and the Moghuals, until finally becoming part of Ahmad Shah Durrani's Afghan Empire in 1747.

 During the First Anglo-Afghan War, the invading British-led Indian forces were defeated on their way to Rawalpindi in 1842.
 British-led Indian forces returned in 1878 but retreated a couple of years later.
 Some fighting took place during the 1919 Third Anglo-Afghan War between the Afghan army that were led by King Amanullah Khan and British-Indians near the Durand Line border areas.

 The province remained relatively calm until the 1980s Soviet–Afghan War.
 Nangarhar was used by pro-Pakistani mujahideen (rebel forces) fighting against the Soviet-backed Democratic Republic of Afghanistan.
 The Pakistani-trained mujahideen received funding from the United States and Saudi Arabia.
 Many Arab fighters from the Arab World had been fighting against the government forces of Mohammad Najibullah, who ultimately defeated them near Jalalabad.
 In April 1992, Najibullah resigned as President and the various mujahideen took control over the country.
 When the 1992 Peshawar Accord failed, the mujahideen turned guns on each other and started a nationwide civil war.
 This was followed by the Taliban take-over in 1996 and the establishment of al-Qaeda training camps in Nangarhar province.